Dartmouth's Daily Blog

 News, commentary, criticism and praise for the College on the Hill, enlivened with history, culture and travel when we feel so moved.

 This is an archived post.
 Please click here to see the latest entries.

 The College is self-evidently the focus of this space, along with weekend discursions on history, travel and food; my real-world work serves only to inform thoughts on management at Dartmouth.
 However I depart from that emphasis today to display a few pictures of the 188-kid childcare center that a talented team and I designed and built over the past eighteen months.
 We couldn’t be more proud.

-The center has been open for three weeks now, and I think that we knocked it out of the park on all dimensions: the building is a series of twelve, one-room schoolhouses (you can see nine of them plus the staff room immediately below) that each open out to a fun-filled, football-field-sized playground (with a zip-line!).
+The center has been open for three weeks now, and I think that we knocked it out of the park on all dimensions: the building is a series of twelve, one-room schoolhouses (you can see nine of them plus the staff room immediately below); each one opens out to a fun-filled, football-field-sized playground (with a zip-line!).
 Everyone threw ideas into the mix and the result is a happy place with high ceilings, wonderful light, subdued and natural colors (we figure that today’s kids have a nature deficit not an attention problem) and endless areas for exploration:

 We also like that our R120-roof building is energy efficient (the heating and cooling of each classroom is done by individual electric units) and that it was constructed on-time and on-budget for less than $200ft².

 Addendum: We built the new 9,400ft² building on a 2.02 acre parcel next to our main business.
 The College sold the land to us in a transaction that could not have been easier and more efficient.

 August 14, 2013